MadAppGang/identifo-admin/README.md

 ```bash
 $ npm i
 ```
-All dependencies are listen in the `dependencies` section of `package.json`
+All dependencies are listed in the `dependencies` section of `package.json`

 Run build in production mode
 ```bash